 Soft Shales | 150 |

-For the interface of rock and grout, the measured ultimate bond stress ranges are illustrated in table7.
-It has been suggested by PTI (1996) that the rock and grout interfaces can be approximated for their ultimate bond stresses up to 10% of the rock’s compressive strength which is unconfined and up to the maximum ultimate bond stress value which is 3.1 MPa.
+For the interface of rock and grout, the measured ultimate bond stress ranges are illustrated in Table 7.
+It has been suggested by PTI (1996) that the rock and grout interfaces can be approximated for their ultimate bond stresses up to 10% of the rock’s compressive strength, which is unconfined and up to the maximum ultimate bond stress value of 3.1 MPa.

-An implicit assumption has been made for the calculation of the bond length which states the uniform mobilization of the bond at the interface of the rock and grout.
-The case is however unlikely to occur unless the bond zone has been expected to be formed in the weak or soft rock.
+An implicit assumption has been made for calculating the bond length, which states the uniform mobilization of the bond at the interface of the rock and grout.
+The case is unlikely to occur unless the bond zone is expected to be formed in the weak or soft rock.

-In the case of the competent rock where the ratio of the elastic modulus of the grout and the rock is lesser than 1, the load is found to be transferred in the upper 1.5-3m of the bond zone of the anchor from tendon to the rock.
+In the case of the competent rock, where the ratio of the elastic modulus of the grout and the rock is lesser than 1, the load is found to be transferred in the upper 1.5-3m of the bond zone of the anchor from the tendon to the rock.
 An additional margin of safety can also be provided by considering the additional bond length of the anchor zone.
-Thus the values which are required for resisting the design loads are always greater than the calculated lengths.
+Thus, the values required for resisting the design loads are always greater than the calculated lengths.

-In anchored systems, the ground anchors are always designed by making assumptions of carrying a tributary load area by the anchors that are based on the vertical and horizontal spacing between two adjacent anchor retaining walls.
-It is important to ensure that the designed ground anchors are capable enough to carry the loads throughout their life spans.
+In anchored systems, the design of ground anchors relies on assumptions regarding the tributary load area carried by the anchors, determined by the vertical and horizontal spacing between adjacent anchor retaining walls.
+Ensuring the capability of designed ground anchors to bear loads throughout their lifespan is crucial.
+Factors influencing strength include the anchor tendon's strength, length, diameter, grouting, and drilling procedures.

-The uppermost ground anchor can be evaluated for its vertical positioning by considering the cantilever deformation of the anchored wall which must be allowable.
-The potential for exceeding the passive capacity can be minimized by selecting the vertical position of the uppermost anchor.
-The movement of the wall results in the retained grounds when the anchors are loaded 133% of the loading design during load testing.
+The vertical positioning of the uppermost ground anchor is determined by considering the allowable cantilever deformation of the anchored wall.
+To minimize the potential for exceeding passive capacity, the vertical position of the uppermost anchor is carefully selected.
+Wall movement in retained grounds is observed when anchors are loaded at 133% of the design load during load testing.

 Figure 31: Vertical and horizontal anchor retaining walls